priya006/Selenium-Grid/README.md

   }
 }
 ```
-3. In the Node machine (Say: Machine B)run the command ` appium --chromedriver-executable  <pathwherechromedriverisinstalled> -p 4725 --nodeconfig  <pathwheretheconfigurationjsonis>`
+3. In the Node machine (Say: Machine B) run the command ` appium --chromedriver-executable  <pathwherechromedriverisinstalled> -p 4725 --nodeconfig  <pathwheretheconfigurationjsonis>`
-The Json file `NodeAndroidconfig.json` has **localhost** for hubhost key since the Android real device was connected to a laptop where the Selenium Stand alone server was running
+The Json file `NodeAndroidconfig.json` has **localhost** for hub host key since the Android real device was connected to a laptop where the Selenium Stand alone server was running
-4.Finally run the Selenium test from the class `SeleniumGrid`
+4.Finally, run the Selenium test from the class `SeleniumGrid`

 ## Troubleshooting Tips
 1. If there is issue while registering the node to the hub.
 Start the Selinium server/hub and navigate to http://localhost:4444/wd/hub from teh browser to see the full stack trace